 All permit applications for B Double and Higher Mass Limit vehicle use on Council’s local roads are to be sent to the National Heavy Vehicle Regulator.
 More information on permit application requirements can be obtained from the Regulator’s website.

 Do you need to close a road?
 If you are organising an event, moving cattle or doing works and need to temporarily close off a road you will need to get permission from Council.
-Simply complete a Temporary Road Closure Form and return it to us 10 working days prior to the event with the other information required.
-We will contact you to let you know if the permit is approved.
-We advertise any planned road closures in the local newspapers.
+Complete a Temporary Road Closure Form three months prior to the event with the other information required.
+Council will contact you to let you know if the permit is approved.

 Permission is required by individuals, contractors and companies wanting to dig up any section of Shire road or footpath.
 This enables the correct mechanisms to be put in place for public liability and ensures that the 'dug up' area is appropriately replaced.